agentevolution/picture-perfect-v1/README.md

 ## TODO
 * listing-search page - list of recommended IDX providers
-* Some kind of "Setup Theme" function
+* Some kind of "Setup Theme" function that runs migrations (puts widgets in widget areas, etc.)?
 * Add gravity forms form to contact page
+* Dynamically size and center any logo given the original dimensions

 ## Genesis-child TODO